krasimir/navigo/README.md

 * While specifying a main/root handler `router.on(function() { ... }, hooks)`
 * While specifying a not-found page handler `router.notFound(function() { ... }, hooks)`

+*Also notice that both hooks receive `params` in case they are attached to a parameterized route.*

 ## API